 The man in the video was oblivious to the two guys walking right up to him.
 Notice how the two split up.
 If you see two or more people walking towards you, who suddenly split in different directions, that should automatically trigger “Code Orange.”
 It’s time to MOVE.

 Gas stations are the perfect place for bad guys to attack.
 People are distracted.
 Potential victims often have money / wallets close at hand.
 Victims also usually corner themselves between their cars and the pumps.
-Gas stations are often located at major intersections with multiple routes of escape, and the bad guys can easily keep an eye out for the police or other first responders.
-You need to be your OWN first responder!
+Gas stations are often located at major intersections with multiple routes of escape, and the bad guys can easily keep an eye out for the police or other secondary responders.
+You need to be your OWN FIRST responder!